TexasDigitalLibrary/dataverse-reports/README.md

 Set parameters for API and database connections.
 Accounts list refers to top-level dataverses on which reports based at the institutional level will begin.

+NOTE: The accounts section can be left blank if your Dataverse instance is not set up with separate institutions as top-level dataverses.
+In that case, your reports will be for everything from the root dataverse on down and sent to all admins.

 Virtual Environment Setup
 -----
 ```bash